freon4dsl/Freon-documentation/README.md

-# ProjectIt Documentation
+# Freon Documentation

-This project contains the sources for all documentation on [ProjectIt](https://github.com/projectit-org/ProjectIt).
+This project contains the sources for all documentation on [Freon](https://github.com/freon4dsl/Freon4dsl).
 It is powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

 ## Creating a documentation website